HBelusca/test-utils/README.md

 ## HardError
-Call the native api NtRaiseHardError with configurable arguments
+Call the native api NtRaiseHardError with configurable arguments.

+## LoadDllAtAddress
+Load system dlls, or load a test dll at a specific address.

 ## ShowVersion